Categories

 Crypto Futures contracts are fundamentally different from spot trading.
 Futures trading doesn’t directly involve the underlying assets, users instead trade the value of each contract.
 Traders never need to buy or sell assets such as BTC as the gains and losses are usually settled in USDT or USDC.
 Additionally, crypto futures contract is usually called perpetual contracts because they don’t have an expiration date.

-There are two key elements of trading crypto futures contracts:
+There are three key elements of trading crypto futures contracts:

 • Leverage: Leverage is a feature that lets you borrow assets from a crypto exchange to amplify your potential profit.
 A 10x leverage of $100 lets you open a $1,000 trade, which means you borrow $900 from the exchange.

 • Margin: Margin in futures trading is the cost you need to open and keep your positions.
-Maintenance margin is the lower threshold you must maintain to keep your position open.
-If your asset value falls below the maintenance margin, you will get a margin call to close or top up your asset.
+Maintenance margin is the threshold you must maintain to keep your position open.
+If your margin usage reaches a critical point, you will get a margin call to close or top up your asset.
 If you can’t restore your margin above the maintenance margin, the exchange will liquidate (close) your position, where you’ll lose 100% of your asset.

 • Funding Rate: Keeps futures price in par with spot.
-When the price is above spot, long traders need to pay short traders and vice versa.
+When the funding is positive, long traders need to pay short traders and vice versa.
 You need to pay the funding rates every 8 hours.

 More on leverage: Tutorial For Using Leverage – Pintu Academy.